23o4i7/Sean-Sejin-Docs/docs/creatingANewDiscordApplication.md

 ---

 ## Creating a new Discord application
+In this task, we are going to walk through how to create a new Discord application in order to work with the library and the Discord API in general.

 1. Once you enable developer mode with your account, navigate to the [Application page.](https://discord.com/developers/applications)<br><br>![newApplication1](../graphics/newApplication1.png)

 2. When you are on the Application page, you can see the button, _**New Application**_.<br><br>![newApplication2](../graphics/newApplication2.png)